Polymer/old-docs-site/1.0/docs/devguide/properties.md

 ### Observing sub-property changes {#observing-path-changes}

-To observe changes in object sub-properties:
+To observe changes in an object sub-property:

 *   Define an `observers` array.
-*   For each object sub-property that you want to observe, add an element to the `observers` array.
-Each element must be a method call that accepts a single argument.
+*   Add an item to the `observers` array.
+The item must be a method call that accepts a single argument.
 The argument is the path to the object sub-property.
 The method is the action that you wish to take when the object sub-property changes.
 The value of the sub-property is passed to the method.
-*   Define each method in your element registration.
+*   Define the method in your element registration.

 In order for Polymer to properly detect the sub-property change, the sub-property must be updated in one of the following two ways: